We work with more than 300 partners to bring you better travel deals

 Kunming has pleasant spring-like temperatures throughout the year.
 The best period to go is usually from March to October as this is the perfect time to enjoy the gorgeous weather, the flowers in full bloom and many local festivals.
 This is also when cheaper flights can be found.
 Whilst a few of these months aren’t necessarily off-peak due to both national and school summer holidays, namely in July and August, this is still a great time to enjoy the regions natural splendour.

-When is the best time to book flights to Kunming?
+When is the best time to book a flight to Kunming?

 Which day is cheapest to fly to Kunming?